vippsas/vipps-checkout-shopify/README.md

 2. Select the *Utvikler* ("Developer") tab and choose *Production Keys*.
 Here, you can find the merchant serial number (6 figures).
 3. Click on *Show keys* under the *API keys* column to see *Client ID*, *Client Secret*, and *Vipps Subscription Key*.

-See: [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) with the Vipps Portal, and the Vipps eCommerce [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).
+See: [Getting Started](https://developer.vippsmobilepay.com/docs/vipps-developers/getting-started/), and the Vipps [FAQ](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/).

 ## Installation

 ### Step 1 - Preparations

-Make sure you have easy access to the API keys, by logging in to Vipps Portal at https://portal.vipps.no/ and find the correct API keys.
+Make sure you have easy access to the API keys, by logging in to [Vipps Portal](https://portal.vipps.no/) and find the correct API keys.

-**Pro tip**: If you are migrating from the old Vipps gateway (called Vipps 2.0 in Shopify), **don't uninstall it yet**, as we can auto-fill the API keys for you if it's installed.
+**Pro-tip**: If you are migrating from the old Vipps gateway (called Vipps 2.0 in Shopify), *don't uninstall it yet*, as we can autofill the API keys for you if it's installed.
 Makes it way easier for you to migrate. :)

 ### Step 2